Native Gardening: More Beauty, More Fun, More Life

 Why Native Gardens Matter

-In Vermont, five of the state’s 17 bumblebee species have disappeared, and roughly 30% of wild bee species are considered imperiled.
+In Vermont, five of the state’s 17 bumblebee species have disappeared, and roughly 30% of wild solitary bee species are considered imperiled.

 These numbers are startling, but there’s a lot we can do!